DolicaAkelloEgwel/github-workshop/slides.md

 Git: Version control tool to manage code history.
 Runs on the command line.
 GitHub: Hosting service for Git repositories.
-GitHub Desktop: Like Git but has a GUI.
+GitHub Desktop: A GUI for using Git commands.

 ---
 # Creating a GitHub Account